roryprimrose/ModelBuilder/README.md

 configuration.AddExecuteOrderRule(x => x.PropertyType.IsClass, 1000);
 ```

-Another example of this is that the default configuration defines the enum properties will be assigned before other property types because they tend to be reference data that might define how other properties are assigned.
+Another example of ordering priority is that the default configuration defines the enum properties will be assigned before other property types because they tend to be reference data that might define how other properties are assigned.

 ```
 configuration.AddExecuteOrderRule(x => x.PropertyType.IsEnum, 4000);